Cal-GETC

 PSYC 260Physiological Psychology3

 5C.
-Laboratory: This requirement may be met by the completion of any lab course that corresponds to a lecture course found above in 5A or 5B (noted by the # symbol).
+Laboratory: This requirement may be met by the completion of any course that includes a laboratory found above in 5A or 5B (noted by the # symbol) or a course designated as "L" that corresponds to a 5A or 5B course.

 Area 6—Ethnic Studies (one course)